 b.
 Determine a way to measure the process variable.

 c.
-The process of selecting the constants for the proportional, integral, and differential terms is trial-and-error.
+The process of selecting the constants for the proportional, integral,

 3. Prepare a brief report on the design and implementation details.